krruzic/Reader-YC/README.md

 `blackberry-deploy -installApp -password DEVICEPASS -device DEVICEIP -package NAMEOFBAR`

+**SHORTCUT**
+I've defined an INI file called deploy.ini, where you can set up all your parameters for building/installing.
+Then install becomes a one liner: `packager.py deploy -c path/to/deploy.ini` I've uploaded my deploy.ini file, which describes all the parameters.

-NOTE: The bars will be placed in the bin directory after being built.
+NOTE: The bars will be placed in the current directory

 ###Current Features:
 * Get the main hackernews pages in a nice tabbed format